What is Final Expense Insurance?

 With a modified policy, you are subject to a waiting period that generally lasts for two years.
 If something happens during this time period, the beneficiary will be repaid the amount of the premiums paid along with a small percentage.
 For example, some companies offer the full amount of premiums paid plus 10 percent in the first year or 20 percent during the second year.
 With these policies, the full death benefit is paid after the two-year period has passed.

 There are lots of different final expense insurance providers for you to look into, but these are some of the most top-rated.
-Since they offer senior life insurance plans between the ages of 50 and 85, they could be a great choice for you or your parents.
+Since they offer plans between the ages of 50 and 85, they could be a great choice for you or your parents.
 All three of these companies provide top plans, have affordable rates and come highly recommended, but seeking quotes from each will help you find the one that is right for you.

 By simply entering your state into the form at the top of the page, you can begin receiving rates and coverage options right away.
 This will help you make the right decision without having to leave the comfort of your home.